KnugiHK/OurTube/README.md

 # Development Progress
 The prototype of this project is completed and being tested heavily now.

+The first release is planned in mid/late December.

 [You can check out the progress here!](https://github.com/users/KnugiHK/projects/3)

 # Feature